 There’s also the issue of people underestimating their potential, which is why I wanted to write this article in the first place.
 A recent study published in Nature split the participants into two random groups.
 They told half the participants that they were genetically gifted, and they told the other half that they were at a genetic disadvantage.
 Those who thought they were genetically gifted performed markedly better.
 (Greg Nuckols wrote up a good breakdown of the study here.)

-- Skinny guys start off with less muscle mass, but we catch up quickly.
+- Ectomorphs start off with less muscle mass, but we catch up quickly.
 While we’re underweight, we’re often able to build muscle at a tremendous pace, often gaining 20+ pounds in just our first couple months of lifting, and up to forty pounds within our first year.
 Then, when we get up to more average size, we can expect to gain muscle at a more average rate.

 - Strength and size are almost perfectly correlated.
 Until we’ve gained as much muscle mass as the average lifter, we shouldn’t expect to be able to lift as much as him.
 That might mean that we need to gain 20–40 pounds of muscle before we’re able to lift as much as they are, which can add an extra 6–18 months before we’re able to hit the strength targets of bench pressing 235, squatting 330, and deadlifting 405 pounds.
+(Keep in mind that although strength and size are virtually the same thing, that doesn’t mean that strength training is ideal for gaining muscle size.)

 - Our potential is quite high.
 Most people aren’t failing to hit these standards because of genetic limitations, they’re failing because they aren’t following good programs, they aren’t seeking the advice of qualified strength and conditioning coaches, and they aren’t pushing themselves consistently.